razvysme/ESP32PedalSensor/README.md

 I am using an Android app called "Serial Bluetooth Terminal" to test the functionality.
 There are a few commands that can be sent over BT from the terminal to the sensor.
 ALL commands start with a single letter:

-n - change the name of the BT Sensor
+name - change the name of the BT Sensor

-s - sends the current status(WOP)
+status - sends the current status

-b - blinks an LED on the sensor
+restart - reboot in 3 seconds

-r - reboot in 3 seconds
+mode - change BLE to BT and vice-versa